New World Best Hatchet Builds: Tank, Life Staff And Bow

 The Life Staff and the Hatchet

 Unlike the Great Axe and Hatchet, the prime focus of the Life staff and Hatchet build is survivability.
-Although it is not a Tank build, it can still inflict serious damage in PvP battles.
+Although not a Tank build, it can still inflict serious damage in PvP battles.
 This build heavily relies on the attack range of the life staff, while the Hatchet is used primarily for close-quarters combat.

 Attributes